-- 10.1 Students are entitled to a refund of any over-payment of tuition fees or other charges. - 10.2 The other circumstances in which University will refund tuition fees or other charges are set out in the University's Terms and Conditions. - Any refund as a result of a student's withdrawal from their studies will be conditional on the student having officially notified the University in the form specified.
+- 10.1 Students are entitled to a refund of any over-payment of tuition fees or other charges. - 10.2 The other circumstances in which University will refund tuition fees or other charges are set out in the University's Terms and Conditions. - 10.3 Any refund as a result of a student's withdrawal from their studies will be conditional on the student having officially notified the University in the form specified.
 Information about how to do this is available from Hallam Help.
-Any refund will be calculated from the official date of withdrawal. - 10.4 Refunds of fees paid on a student's behalf by a third party will be made to that third party. - 10.5 Refunds will be made: - to the bank account from which the funds originated - to the original debit/credit card where the original payment was made by that method - in pounds sterling. - 10.6 Refunds will be paid within 14 days of receipt of the relevant information from students.
+Any refund will be calculated from the official date of withdrawal.
+Postgraduate Online students are entitled to a refund of tuition fees for modules which have not yet started, no refunds are given for modules the start date of which has passed. - 10.4 Refunds of fees paid on a student's behalf by a third party will be made to that third party. - 10.5 Refunds will be made: - to the bank account from which the funds originated - to the original debit/credit card where the original payment was made by that method

+- in pounds sterling. - 10.6 Refunds will be paid within 14 days of receipt of the relevant information from students.